Internships

 Job boards

-1. Create and regularly update LinkedIn and Handshake accounts to apply for internships.
+1. Create and regularly update LinkedIn, Indeed, and Handshake accounts to apply for internships.

 2. Connect with employees who work at organizations you'd like to intern with